 As a general rule, the author is the initial owner of the copyright in the work.
 If you wrote the book or took the photograph, you are the copyright owner.
 If you created the work as an employee, acting within the scope of your employment, the work may be a “work made for hire.”
 In that event, the employer is the copyright owner.
 If you are an employee, and your job is to create software code, the copyright in that code probably belongs to your employer.
 Ownership of copyrights and other forms of intellectual property created by faculty, staff or students at University System of Georgia institutions is governed by the University System of Georgia Intellectual Property Policy.

 Full text of the U.S. Copyright Act

-A summary of copyright fundamentals for academic work can be found in Copyright Law and Graduate Research, by Kenneth D. Crews.
+A summary of copyright fundamentals for academic work can be found in Copyright and Your Dissertation or Thesis: Ownership, Fair Use, and Your Rights and Responsibilities, by Kenneth D. Crews.